JamyJones/jjdgdjf/msg.md

-{"prompt": "None", "user_message": "What is bachelor of computer science in computer science?"}
+{"prompt": "None", "user_message": "What is bachelor of computer science in computer engineering?"}